Altezzi/Indiwave/PORTAINER_DEPLOYMENT.md

 4. Check environment variables
 5. Review this troubleshooting guide

-Your IndiWave site should now be live at `https://indiwave.yourdomain.com`! 🎉
+Your indiwave site should now be live at `https://indiwave.yourdomain.com`! 🎉